-27) Suri, age 8, is a dependent of her parents and has unearned income of \$6,000.
+28) Suri, age 8, is a dependent of her parents and has unearned income of \$6,000.
 She must file her own tax return.
+Answer: FALSE income on the parents' return.

-Explanation: A dependent earning solely unearned income not exceeding \$9,500 may report unearned income on the parents' return.
+Explanation: A dependent earning solely unearned income not exceeding \$10,000 may report unearned

-28) The only business entity that pays income taxes is the C corporation.
+29) The only business entity that pays income taxes is the C corporation.